gianlucacini/gianlucacini.com/content/posts/6-job-boards-in-6-months.md

 For the next 6 months i will be building and launching 6 niche job boards in 6 months.

 ### Why Niche Job Boards?
-In my head I've rationalized that a job board is the simplest form of B2B "software" project to begin with.
+In my head I’ve rationalized that a job board is the simplest form of B2B internet business to start with.

+For starters, it's relatively easy to code (there are even prebuilt templates for wordpress... but i will code my own stuff from scratch).

-For starters, everyone knows what a job board is, so no need to explain the service to people.
-This removes a layer of difficulty that many startup founders have.
+Second, everyone knows what a job board is, so the marketing is straight fordward.
+You don't need to explain the service to businesses and you can easily show them how you can add value.

-Second, it's a useful service for companies because you can offer more qualified applicants for a lower price, and it's a useful service for job applicants, because you can speed up and streamline their job seeking.
+Third, it's a useful service for job applicants, because you can speed up and streamline their job seeking.

 ### Problems and Assumptions
-Just because job boards are simple and useful, doesn't mean that success is guaranteed.
-After all Linkedin, indeed and monster are pretty good.
+Just because job boards are simple and useful, doesn't mean that success is guaranteed!

+After all, i'm going to compete against giants like linkedin/indeed/monster.

 But there are many successful niche job boards out there that make decent income so that's what I'm aiming at.